fmalina/texting/README.rst

 Greeting
 ~~~~~~~~
-This allows you to end your text with a timely and seasonal greeting by replacing the keyword "{greeting}" in your template with "Have a good night" or "Merry Christmas" based on time and date.
+Greeting allows you to end your text with a timely and seasonal greeting by replacing the keyword "{greeting}" in your template with "Have a good night" or "Merry Christmas" based on time and date.
-This is handled by the ``greeting`` module.
-Feel free to add seasons and it's greeting to it for your country.
+This is handled by the ``greeting.py`` module.
+Feel free to add season greetings for your country.

 Dual Licensing